Clayto30/social-network/README.md

 A social media startup needs an API for their social network, using a NoSQL database, so I have created this repo to satisfy that request.

-This database can handle large amounts of unstructured data and satisfy the social media startup's technical acceptance requirements for their user stories.
+This database can handle large amounts of unstructured data with flexibility and quickness.
+It will also satisfy the social media startup's technical acceptance requirements for their user stories.
+Users can share their thoughts, react to friends' thoughts, and create a friend list.

 I have accomplished the goals of the social media startup by using Mongoose and Express to set up API routes.